stripe-samples/card-payment-charges-api/README.md

 **Demo**

-Web: See the sample [live](https://1mtjh.sse.codesandbox.io/) in test mode or [fork](https://codesandbox.io/s/stripe-sample-web-card-payment-1mtjh) the Node implementation on CodeSandbox. iOS and Android: Clone this repo and run the sample server and app locally (see below).
+Web: See the sample [live](https://1mtjh.sse.codesandbox.io/) in test mode or [fork](https://codesandbox.io/s/stripe-sample-web-card-payment-1mtjh) the Node implementation on CodeSandbox.

+iOS and Android:
+1. Clone this repo and run the sample server locally (see below).
+2. Then, navigate to the `client/ios` or `client/android` directory and follow the README there.

 Use the `4242424242424242` test card number with any CVC, postal code and future expiration date to trigger a test charge.